-The French Fry, that innocuous sounding name for potatoes deep-fried in oil and served without fail at all American fast food joints, are probably not even French after all.
+The French Fry, that innocuous-sounding name for potatoes deep-fried in oil and served without fail at all American fast food joints, are probably not even French after all.
 Everyone the world over is familiar with the snack and with the name, even if they do not call it that themselves.
 It might be one of the most well-known American foods that a person can find, despite the fact that the origins of the fried potatoes are not exactly American.

 The Origin of French Fries

-What exactly is the origin of the French fry?
-Who was the first person to think up deep fried potatoes?
-This is a question that might never be answered since French fries were almost certainly a product of street cooking, without any reliable originators.
+French fries were almost certainly a product of street cooking, without any reliable originators.
 What we do know is that probably the first variation of the French fry was the Francophone ‘pomme frites’ or ‘fried potato.’
 According to historians, French fries may just as easily have been a Belgian dish as a French dish.

 Historians claim potatoes were introduced to Europe by the Spanish and so the Spanish might have had their own version of the fried potato.
 As it is well known that the potato originally grew in the ‘New World’ or the Americas, this is hardly surprising.
 Historian Paul Ilegems, the curator of the Frietmuseum or ‘Fries Museum’ in Bruges, Belgium, points out that deep frying is a traditional part of Mediterranean cuisine which lends credence to the idea that originally the Spanish introduced the concept of ‘French fries.’

-The patatas bravas of Spain, with their irregularly cut home-style fries, might be the oldest version of French fries that we have, although of course it does not much resemble the ones that we are familiar with today.
+The patatas bravas of Spain, with their irregularly cut home-style fries, might be the oldest version of French fries that we have, although, of course, it does not much resemble the ones that we are familiar with today.

 Belgian historian of food, Pierre Leqluercq noted that the first recorded mention of French fries is in a Parisian book in 1775.
-He traced the history of French fries and found the first recipe of what is a modern day French fry in a French cookbook from 1795, La cuisinière républicaine.
+He traced the history of French fries and found the first recipe of what is a modern-day French fry in a French cookbook from 1795, La cuisinière républicaine.

 It was these Parisian fries that inspired Frederic Krieger, a musician from Bavaria who learned how to make these fries in Paris, to take the recipe to Belgium.
 Once there, he opened his own business and began to sell fries under the name ‘la pomme de terre frite à l’instar de Paris’ which translated to ‘Paris-style fried potatoes.’